itenium-be/blog-posts/productivity/2022-06-13-european-women-in-tech.md

 The third main focus was Empathy: One of the major values you bring in the company when hiring more women than a handful of outliers.
 (A side note to this was stated: also don’t switch the balance: You really don’t want to have 90% of women in the company.)

-Some great deepdive was given by Claudia Vicol - director Of Engineering at A.P Moller - Maersk - How to kill your darlings
+Some great deepdive was given by Claudia Vicol - director Of Engineering at A.P Moller - Maersk - "How to kill your darlings"

 We all know someone that created this great tool, a long time ago, that became the backbone of the company, and that single person is keeping the tool alive.
 If you are lucky enough, the tool is kept alive by a team, not a single person.
 A good leader should, if it’s only one person keeping the tool alive, have big red alerts all over the place and create a way this support would be taken over by a support team.
 Reducing risks has a high value towards the business.

 ‘Keeping the tool alive’ is not always the best solution: If the tool doesn’t have any reason or value to stay alive: Kill it with fire!

 But be aware and conscious about the risk it’s someone else's baby: For this person/team this is personal.
-Don’t make the mistake of assessing the value by yourself: involve the team/person, so they understand they matter, also without the tool they supported for a long time, quantified with the number of empty pizza boxes and hours late at night.
+Don’t make the mistake of assessing the value by yourself: Involve the team/person, so they understand they matter, also without the tool they supported for a long time quantified with the number of empty pizza boxes and hours late at night.
 They will feel appreciated and have energy to move forward to the next great product with more value for the company.

 # “Yes, I will”

 I didn’t manage to follow all the sessions and for sure I forgot to mention half of the great inspiring talks, as they were with so many in a very short timeframe.
-Also very interesting topics about the value of the new web 3.0: the Metaverse and all topics related to products, gaming and observability instead of monitoring reached my brains on 30min/topic.
+Also very interesting topics about the value of the new web 3.0: the Metaverse and all topics related to products, gaming and observability instead of monitoring reached my brains in 30min/topic.
 Time to process these wonderful new insights for some days.

 Am I willing to dive again into the European Women in Technology summit next year?
 Hell yeah, Girl power in tech rules!